Periphery's bond yields dip as Greece says will seek loan extension

 By Emelia Sithole-Matarise

-A source had told Reuters late on Tuesday that Athens planned to request an extension of up to six months on its loan agreement with the euro zone, on conditions to be negotiated.
+A source had told Reuters late on Tuesday that Athens planned to request an extension of up to six months of its loan agreement with the euro zone, on conditions to be negotiated.

-But European Union paymaster Germany says no such deal is on offer and without financing Greece will run out cash by the end of March.

-EU finance ministers have been pushing Greece to remain in the international bailout programme, which was rejected by its anti-austerity government at talks that broke down on Monday.
-European Commission President Jean-Claude Juncker told a German magazine he was working with the head of the finance ministers, Jeroen Dijsselbloem, to extend the bailout until the summer.
+That came after negotiations on a new debt deal collapsed on Monday.
+European Union finance ministers have been pushing Greece since then to remain in an international bailout programme rejected by its anti-austerity government.

-ECB policymakers were divided at a meeting on Wednesday on whether to allow more emergency funding for Greek banks that have lost deposits at an unnerving rate.
+The ECB is expected later in the day to approve emergency funding for Greek banks that have lost deposits at an unnerving rate, helping the country’s bonds and stocks to rise.

-Greek 10-year bond yields fell 22 basis points to 10.40 percent, having climbed as much as 80 bps on Tuesday, while three-year yields were down more than a percentage point at 17.66 percent.
+Greek 10-year bond yields fell basis points to 10.38 percent , having climbed as much as 80 bps on Tuesday, while three-year yields were down more than a percentage point at 17.72 percent.

 “The market is taking the view that an agreement between Greece and EU is more likely than not, hence fears of a Greek exit have dissipated somewhat, so we’re seeing appetite for riskier markets, including peripherals,” said Nick Stamenkovic, a strategist at RIA Capital Markets.